hiphip12/react_shopping/README.md

-# Weather App made with React
+# React App - Shopping Items

 This is a very simple app, that gathers data from the [Fake Store API](https://fakestoreapi.com/) and displays it as a list of products to buy, as a fake store.